1420 Island Drive, Ann Arbor MI 48105

 In 1984, the Greek Revival shelter on the island was repaired again, opening the shelter up for interpretive panels and capping the original roof.
 By this time, the shelter had become a photogenic landmark on the Huron River shoreline.
 It has appeared in various advertisements, commercials, articles, on the cover of the local phone book and in thousands of wedding and graduation photographs.
 In the mid-90s this Classic Revival pavilion was designated as a historic structure by the Historical District Commission and the Ann Arbor City Council.
 It remains today known as the Greek Revival shelter and is the oldest shelter within the Ann Arbor Park System.
 In 1995 the shelter was completely renovated to its original architecture by removing the capped roof, restoring the original parapet walls and hand tooled trim.
 This

-was funded by a grant from the Michigan Equity Fund.
+restoration project was funded by a grant from the Michigan Equity Fund.

 In 2011, the Greek Revival shelter received more renovations.
 Also, in 2011 the concrete bridge had significant repairs.